mufkuw/m-tunnel-rust/README.md

 ## Key Features

-- **🔒 NO FIREWALL PORTS**: Uses outbound SSH connections — no inbound ports to open at branches
+- **🔒 MINIMAL FIREWALL SETUP**: Zero ports at branches + only 1 port at HQ M-Tunnel-Gate
-- **Native SSH2 Implementation**: No external dependencies — just one binary to deploy
+- **Single Binary**: No external dependencies — just one binary to deploy at each location
-- **Multi-Branch Support**: Manage tunnels to hundreds of locations from a single configuration
+- **Multi-Branch Support**: Manage connections to hundreds of locations from a single configuration
 - **Business-Grade Reliability**: Automatic reconnection, connection throttling, and health monitoring
 - **Zero-Touch Operation**: Deploy once, runs forever with comprehensive logging
-- **Secure Configuration**: TOML-based setup with SSH key validation and secure defaults
+- **Secure Configuration**: TOML-based setup with key validation and secure defaults

 ## Business Use Cases